Master of Marketing

 Industry experts are invited as guest lecturers to expose on-campus students to current industry developments in marketing.

-- Working in a student team as part of the Fastrack Innovation Program.
+• working in a student team as part of the Fastrack Innovation Program.
 In this elective topic, you will work with mentors to develop and present a solution to a real problem.
 This form of fast-prototyping is designed so that external organisations can tap into fresh thinking from RMIT students.

-- Business Skills for Start Ups, a topic designed for students interested in starting up their own business.
+• Business Skills for Start Ups, a topic designed for students interested in starting up their own business.

 Not all options may be available to RMIT Online students.

-Global study and work is a unique feature of the on-campus degree.
 You can combine an overseas travel and cultural experience with coursework completed in intensive mode, and have this credited towards your degree.
-Students depart during the Australian summer or winter breaks, and are usually undertaken in the final semester of the master degree.
+Study tours depart during the Australian summer or winter breaks, and are usually undertaken in the final semester of your degree.

 If you are planning to include a study tour as part of your study, you are advised to check that you have the required number of student electives or credit points available.

-- 1.5 years full-time (with advanced standing)
+• 1.5 years (with advanced standing)

-- 2 years full-time (without advanced standing)
+• 2 years (without advanced standing)

 The knowledge and skills you will acquire throughout this degree and how they can be applied in your career are described in the learning outcomes.